-Classes in Harmony, Improvisation, Rhythm and Style and Lineage support weekly tutored ensemble work in combos, to give you a creative outlet and build your collaborative skills.
-The comprehensive programme of musicianship is tailored for improvisers, and includes classes in aural, transcription and keyboard skills to develop your core musicianship.
+Classes in Harmony, Lineage, Improvisation, and Rhythm and Style support weekly tutored ensemble work in combos to give you a creative outlet and build your collaborative skills.
+The comprehensive programme of musicianship is designed for improvisers and includes classes in aural, transcription and keyboard skills to develop your core musicianship.
+Our flagship cross-school ensemble, Guildhall Studio Orchestra, is unique.
+Combining voices, rhythm section, big band, strings, orchestral woodwind and percussion, it gives students the skills required to work in a commercial recording environment.